 A. The bags are provided by the cleaner to protect the garment until you get it home.
-It is best to store garments uncovered or in fabric garment bags.
+It is best to store garments in mothproof bags.

-Prevent some colors from bleeding or fading.
-If the manufacturer does not thoroughly test the dyes to make sure they are colorfast to both solvent and water, some color may be lost during the cleaning process.
-This is considered the manufacturer's responsibility.
+Prevent some colors from bleeding or fading — If the manufacturer does not thoroughly test the dyes to make sure they are col-orfast to both solvent and water, some color may be lost during the cleaning process.
+This is the manufacturer’s responsibility.

-Prevent excessive shrinkage.
-If the manufacturer has failed to adequately preshrink all component parts before the garment is constructed, shrinkage may occur.
+Prevent excessive shrinkage — Shrinkage can occur if the manufacturer has failed to adequately preshrink all components before the garment is constructed.

-Correct excessive shine on clothes caused by wear or extreme heat and pressure used in home ironing.
+Correct excessive shine — This can be on clothes caused by wear or extreme heat and pressure used in home ironing.

-Correct poor home spot removal procedures such as color loss caused by excessive rubbing of delicate fabrics or color reactions or holes in the fabric caused by failure to rinse stain removal agents from the fabric.
+Correct poor home spot removal procedures — This includes color loss caused by excessive rubbing of delicate fabrics or color reactions or holes in the fabric caused by failure to rinse stain removal agents from the fabric.